 Column: Wonder in which prevalent drug names come from?
 Two ladies in Chicago, that’s wherein

-My initial bet was there ought to be some blue-ribbon panel of experts worried, or perhaps a fancy computer algorithm.
+Orange resident Wayne King had an easy, sufficient query: How do pharmaceuticals get named?
+My initial bet was there ought to be some blue-ribbon panel of experts worried or perhaps a fancy computer algorithm.
+I couldn’t have been more wrong.

 Column: Wonder in which prevalent drug names come from?
 Two ladies in Chicago, that’s wherein 1

-King, eighty, made clear that he wasn’t so interested in emblem names, which drug companies generally struggle to concoct due to the fact, certainly, all the desirable ones have been taken.
+King, eighty, made clear that he wasn’t so interested in emblem names, which drug companies generally struggle to concoct because all the desirable ones have been taken.
+No, he desired to recognize the normal names accompanying emblem names in ads.
+“I want to know about the parts you may pronounce,” King advised me.

 He presented some examples: